Lorti/manu.ninja/src/pages/2018-12-24-scaffolding-a-progressive-web-app-using-vue-cli-3/index.md

 ### Option 3: Use the (advanced) chaining API

-If you want full control, edit existing plugins and loaders or prefer a chaining API you can pass a function to the `chainWebpack` property (not `configureWebpack`).
-It allows you to make configuration changes using the chaining API provided by [webpack-chain](https://github.com/neutrinojs/webpack-chain).
+If you want full control, edit existing plugins and loaders or simply prefer method chaining you can pass a function to the `chainWebpack` property (instead of `configureWebpack`).
+This allows you to make configuration changes using the chaining API provided by [webpack-chain](https://github.com/neutrinojs/webpack-chain).
 With it you can easily tap into an existing plugin or loader and modify its settings.

 ```js
 module.exports = {